 - Register of Directors and Secretaries: This document contains the names and addresses of the company's directors and company secretary.

 - Register of Members: This document contains the names and addresses of the company's shareholders.

 - Certificate of Incorporation: This document is issued by Companies House upon the successful registration of the company and serves as the company's official registration certificate.

-Hopefully this blog post has given you some direction in choosing a company name, but more importantly, checking its availability before going ahead with registration.
-Once you feel you have the naming process figured out, you’re welcome to begin the process of registering your company with wamo.
+Hopefully this blog post has given you some direction in choosing a company name, but more importantly, checking its availability before going ahead with registration..
 We’re here to guide you the rest of the way.
-If you have the right documents ready (see below) you’ll be able to ease through the company formation registration process in about 20 minutes.
-You’ll be able to register for a wamo business account at the same time so that within two days of submitting your application you’ll have a UK registered company and a business account ready to go!
+If you have the right documents ready (see below) you’ll be able to ease through the company formation registration process easily with the right partner.
+After your business is registered, next step would be to get a business account and you'll be ready to go!